Some posts contain compensated links. Please read this disclaimer for more info.

 Želite li platiti u gotovini ili kreditnom karticom? – Do you want to pay by cash or by credit card?

-Tip: In Croatia, a tip is almost never included in the price.
+Tip: In Croatia, a tip is rarely included in the price.
 If you were happy with the service and want to reward the waiter…

 U redu je, zadržite ostatak. – That’s alright, keep the change.